 For many English Language Learners (ELLs), school is a place of laughter, fun and expansion.
 Bit by bit language and cultural elements are learned, shared and savored.
 For other ELLs it is a place of fear, humiliation and intimidation.

 As we know from reports and studies which have been coming out over the past few years, bullying has become a serious issue in schools around the country.
+In addition, many educators across the country are reporting an increase in the bullying of immigrant students and ELLs, often with immigration-related taunts (Gándara & Ee, 2018a).
 What used to be limited to verbal attacks has turned into something more subtle and fierce — cyber-bullying being one clear example of how today's technology can be used to intimidate others in far-reaching ways.

 Unfortunately, ELLs are often easy targets for bullies in the school setting.
 Foreign accents and different cultural mannerisms are often mimicked and made fun of in school, which can cause ELLs to question their most basic identity and heritage.
 Helping to prevent the bullying of ELLs can be a little more tricky than protecting again general bullying, primarily because attempts to be helpful can end up causing even more discomfort to ELLs.